 Sages Ravine and Race Mountain Day Hike

 Sages Ravine and Race Mountain were my destinations for the day.
-Today was going to be Chilly up in the mountains, but it was also an absolutely beautiful day for a hike.
-I threw on my down jacket, fleece hat, and shorts, and headed for the mountains.
-In my day pack I had the following:
+Today was going to be Chilly up in the mountains, but it was also a gorgeous day for a hike.
+I threw on my down jacket, fleece hat, and shorts and headed for the mountains.
+In my day pack, I had the following:

 Wind Shirt – I hike in this

 Rain Jacket – Always carry for bad weather

 First Aid – Band-aids, Neosporin, Ibuprofen, Tinactin

 Headlamp – In case I’m caught after dark